The information on this page applies to 226-day employees only.

 - How many hours/days will Vacation Days be worth when the district is on summer hours?

-For the 2023-24 school year, there is a separate calendar for 226-day employees indicating which days are Gold Days.
+For the 2022-23 school year, there was a separate calendar for 226-day employees indicating which days are Gold Days.
 (See the 226-day calendar below.)
 There is not a separate calendar for 226-day employees for the 2023-24 school year.

 The following information regarding Gold Days applies to the 2022-23 fiscal year only.